mietek/halcyon-website/pages/documentation/library-reference/index.md

 ### `echo_tar_format_flag`
 > Arguments:  _`archive_name`_

-Output the flag needed for non-GNU _tar_ to recognize the compression format of the specified archive.
+Output the flag needed for non-GNU _tar_ to recognise the compression format of the specified archive.

 ```
 $ echo_tar_format_flag foo.tar.gz